 After it cools for a minute, knead it on a cutting board.
 That’s all you do!
 We made 3 colors and stored them in these small Ziploc containers.
 I liked these little containers because I divided the colors evenly for both boys.

-What I love about playdough is that it builds strength in their little hands.
 My preschooler loves practicing scissor skills with playdough.
 He uses preschool scissors, which are easy to use with playdough and are very safe.

 I have been teaching them how to roll playdough into a ball and how to make a snake.
 It’s a work in progress! 🙂